nmfrankel/ChatService/README.md

 ## Development

-You need [Node.js v16](https://nodejs.org/en/) for the frontend and a hosted database (I personally used [CockroachDB](https://cockroachlabs.com/)).
+You need [Node.js v16](https://nodejs.org/en/) for the frontend and a hosted database (I used [CockroachDB](https://cockroachlabs.com/)).

-### Setting up the database
+### Initialize the database

 Prisma will do all the heavy lifting, all you need to do is update the [`DATABASE_URL`](https://github.com/nmfrankel/ChatService/blob/main/.env.example) enviornment variable.
-Note: When the database is created it gets seeded with some demo accounts to play around with.
+Note: When the database is created it gets seeded with a few demo accounts to play with, the seed data is at `/prisma/seed.js`.

 ```bash
 npx prisma generate
 ```

-### Running the server
+### Run the server

 The app is usually served at `http://localhost:5173/` if the port is available.